jessegoodier/jesse-kubernetes-plus-ingress-demo/readme.md

 Single node kubernetes cluster with nginx ingress on hostnetwork with automatic /etc/hosts managment for easy demos.

+The scripts overwrite all settings without warning.
+Use on a new VM only.

+Recomend 2 vCPU / 3 gb mem

 Demo includes:

 * NGINX App Protect for Kubernetes Ingress